big-unibo/explain/README.md

 ## Research papers

-Implementation of "Explaining Cube Measures Through Intentional Analytics", submitted to Elsevier's Information Systems.
+Implementation of the following research papers:

-Please also refer to the following research paper:
+- Francia, Matteo, Stefano Rizzi, and Patrick Marcel.
+"Explaining cube measures through Intentional Analytics." **Information Systems** 121 (2024): 102338.
+DOI: https://doi.org/10.1016/j.is.2023.102338
 - Francia, Matteo, Stefano Rizzi, and Patrick Marcel.
 "The Whys and Wherefores of Cubes." **Proceedings of the 25th International Workshop on Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP)**.
 2023.
 URL: https://ceur-ws.org/Vol-3369/paper4.pdf

 ## Running the tests